kpiq/jjChkConn/README.md

 Disclaimer

 jjchkconn was converted from a number of standalone scripts and systemd units into one integrated package.
 It is also meant to take email messages to the alerts@localhost and generate Slack alerts out of those.

-That piece is not operational yet.
+Build:

+cd source_directory; dpkg-deb --build . jjchkconn.deb

 Installation: